zhengwhyukfaan-ben/zhengwhyukfaan-ben.github.io/index.md

 Loving **Mathematics**, and interested in History, Astronomy, Sociology, General Science, and so on.
 Playing basketball, fitness and riding.

-My field of interest in mathematics is **Topology**.
-The favourite basketball team of the NBA is the Boston Celtics.
+My field of interest in mathematics is **Topology**, and my favourite basketball team in the NBA is the Boston Celtics.

 [testing]({% link testing1.html %})